Stellcel-Remeny/Multipatcher/docs/building.md

         The following is an example:
         `dosbox = 'C:\\DOSBox-X\\DOSBox-X.exe'`
     - `tcc = '<path>'`, where `<path>` must point to the path where TurboC is installed.
 (The path must contain BIN, INCLUDE, etc)
+4. Go into `source/MINWIN` and read `howto.txt` to generate `BOOT.IMG` file.
-4. Run `meson setup builddir --native-file local.conf`.
+5. Run `meson setup builddir --native-file local.conf`.
-5. Run `meson install -C builddir` to build MultiPatcher.
+6. Run `meson install -C builddir` to build MultiPatcher.
 Finalized output will be located in bin_dir (usually `bin/`)

 ## Building MPC for Windows VB4